AKUA MIND BODY

 Behavioral therapy, family therapy, and recovery support systems are the mainstay treatment approaches for prescription drug treatment for teens.
 Behavioral therapy focuses on the negative thoughts and emotions associated with prescription medication addiction; and teaches the teen to learn positive behavioral strategies such as coping skills, problem-solving skills, and communication skills.
 Family therapy consists of learning and recognizing any unhealthy family dynamics or stressors in the household and works to make improvements within this realm.
 Recovery support systems include Assertive Continuing Care, Mutual Help Groups, Peer Recovery Support Services, and Recovery High schools.

-Seeking Help for Your Teenager at AKUA Mind and Body
+Seeking Help for Your Teenager at AKUA Mind Body

-Seeking professional addiction treatment can help individuals overcome their addiction to substances and assist individuals in treating their underlying mental health disorder.
+Seeking professional addiction treatment can help individuals overcome their addiction to substances and assist individuals in treating their underlying mental health disorders.

 You might also like